Skip to main content

 Development and Execution Platform

-Java was selected for the first implementation of the Server for its richness in features, robustness, maturity and special affinity with server/service APIs and prebuilt components.
-The GraalVM was selected for its ability to compile Java byte-code into native code and run applications much faster.
-The optimizations offered by GraalVM have the added benefits to reduce startup and execution speed quite considerably.
+Java was selected for the first implementation of the server for its richness in features, robustness, maturity and special affinity with backend/service APIs and prebuilt components.
+The GraalVM was selected for its ability to compile Java byte-code into native code and offer optimizations with added benefits of reducing startup and boosting execution speed quite considerably.

-All information managed by the Server is persisted into regular files.
-No external dependency required for the database.
+All information managed by MaXXsettings is persisted into regular text files.
+No external dependency required for the settings database.

 Database